zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/03-sinhala-amazon.md

 Thinking that I do not know the mutual and do not appear.
 I do not know the mutual Not exceeding the cans.
 Any deception in this case is a mistake This is a sin act to hide a hindrance
 Deception is said.
-“Dimensional” is (iii) the uptake of a particular emotion Manage in one way.
+"Dimensional" is (iii) the uptake of a particular emotion Manage in one way.
 Exalting oneself is to reproach
 Win two waysThe dimension that thinks is the same, the dimension that thinks The dimension that thinks inferior is the three-way dimension. (iv) the dimension of profit